|

 Cut up strawberries sitting on a paper towel in a large baking sheet

-Let them remain on the paper towel in the pan while you prepare the quick bread batter.
+Once you’ve diced the strawberries, let them remain on the paper towel in the pan while you prepare the quick bread batter:

 Crumble topping ingredients for a crunchy topping for this quick bread recipe.

-**Please note that the batter in the pan pictured above is nearly level with the top of the pan.
+**Tip: If your batter fills the pan too full, it may spill over.
+Either use a larger loaf pan or fill only 2/3 full and use any extra batter for a muffin or two!
+(Please note that the batter in the pan pictured above is nearly level with the top of the pan.
 That is NOT recommended!
-The batter should only come up about 2/3 the way to the top of the ban.
-The batter in my bread spilled over the top and made a bit of a “muffin top” bread!
+The batter in my bread spilled over the top and made a bit of a “muffin top” bread!)

 Place on an oven rack positioned in the middle of your oven and bake at 350 degrees for 55-65 minutes, or until a toothpick inserted in the middle comes out clean.